Mistletoe is a natural therapy that may support and improve your dog’s quality of life while fighting canine cancer.

 - Triterpenes – A large class of natural products that carry out a range of biological activities and are known to be anti-inflammatory.

-Research on mistletoe provides several lines of evidence related to its effect on cells and efficacy for its cancer fighting properties.
-In a meta-analysis review of over 1,200 citations in the PubMed database, studies demonstrated immunomodulatory, cytotoxic and proapoptotic, anti-angiogenesis, and DNA stabilizing properties associated with mistletoe3.
+Research on mistletoe provides several lines of evidence for its effect on cells and cancer-fighting properties.
+In a meta-analysis review of over 1,200 citations in the PubMed database, studies demonstrated that mistletoe has immunomodulatory, cytotoxic, proapoptotic, anti-angiogenesis, and DNA stabilizing properties.3

-One study investigated the efficacy of mistletoe extract on tumor cells harvested from canine malignant gliomas in the laboratory.5 The extract was added to mebendazole (MBZ), a medication commonly used to treat parasites in domestic animals.
+One study investigated the efficacy of mistletoe extract on tumor cells harvested from canine malignant gliomas (a brain cancer).5 The extract was added to mebendazole (MBZ), a medication commonly used to treat parasites in domestic animals.
 This combination appeared to amplify the destruction of cancerous cells.
-While cells treated with MBZ had an approximately 50% decrease in cell viability, cells treated with MBZ and a high dose of mistletoe extract had 39.3% greater cell death than that observed in the cells only treated with MBZ.
+The cells treated with MBZ and a high dose of mistletoe extract had 39.3% greater cell death than that observed in the cells only treated with MBZ.5

-Another study covered the case of a 10-year-old mixed breed male dog who came in with a black skin wound and was diagnosed with melanocytic melanoma6.
-The dog was prescribed a mistletoe formula that was given subcutaneously near the tumor site once a week for four weeks and then followed up with a modified administration plan.
-A significant reduction in the size of the wound was noted in as little as four weeks.
+Another study covered the case of a 10-year-old mixed breed male dog who came in with a black skin wound and was diagnosed with melanocytic melanoma.6 The dog was prescribed a mistletoe formula that was given under the skin near the tumor site once a week for four weeks and then followed up with a modified administration plan.
+Even in that first four weeks the wound shrank significantly.

 European vs. Asian Mistletoe